TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 Pearson tests for (and assumes) a linear relationship between the two variables.
 It further assumes that residuals (distances from the observations to the prediction line) are homoskedastic.
-Results of the test are sensitive to outliers.
-  For continuous variables without outliers and where the assumptions hold, Pearson's test of correlation is the most powerful test of association.
-For discontinuous variables, cases where the relationship between variables is unlikely to be linear, where heteroskedasticity of residuals is present, or where outliers are suspected, Spearman's rho test or Kendall's tau test are better choices.
-  Spearman's test amounts to taking a rank transformation of the data (for instance, take all the `ht` values and substitute their ranks from smallest to largest; then do the same thing for the `wt` values), then conducting Pearson's test on the transformed data.
+Pearson's test is sensitive to outliers.
+For continuous variables without obvious outliers, and where the assumptions hold, Pearson's test of correlation is the most powerful test of association.
+For discontinuous variables, where outliers are suspected, or where the assumptions are suspect, Spearman's rho test or Kendall's tau test are better choices than Pearson's correlation.
+Spearman's test amounts to taking a rank transformation of the data (for instance, substitute all the `ht` values with their ranks from smallest to largest; then do the same thing for the `wt` values), then conducting Pearson's test on the transformed data.

-Kendall's tau test also first ranks the data for each variable, but then the theoretical approach and p-value calculation differs from Pearson's and Spearman's correlations.
-Nevertheless, the p-values returned tend to be pretty similar to those returned by Spearman's procedure, and neither method makes many assumptions.
+Kendall's tau test also ranks the data for each variable, but the theoretical approach and p-value calculation differs from Pearson's and Spearman's correlations.
+Nevertheless, the p-values returned tend to be pretty similar to those returned by Spearman's procedure, and neither method makes many assumptions outside of random sampling.
 Kendall's tau test may be more attractive than Spearman's rho in part because the tau statistic has a fairly straight-forward interpretation.
 Like the Pearson correlation (and therefore Spearman's rho), tau varies between -1 (perfect negative association) and 1 (perfect positive association) with 0 indicating no association.
 However, tau actually represents a probability: the probability that if one variable goes up, the other variable will go up (for positive tau) or the probability that if one variable goes up, the other will go down (for negative tau).

 All three of these methods assume a monotonic association between your variables.
   If your variables follow a non-monotonic association (can be discovered by plotting them together) other methods should be used to analyze the relationship.

-Here we will set up three synthetic datasets.
-The first will have a strong linear positive association, the second a strong non-linear positive association, the third a weak linear negative association, the fourth no association, and the fifth a non-monotonic association.

 ```
 rm(list=ls())
-set.seed(1)
+set.seed(3)
 n <- 100

 ## strong positive linear: